Michigan State Capitol: Grounds

 The cornerstone, located at the northeast corner of the building, bears the dates 1872, the start of construction, and 1878, the year of completion.
 The stone was opened during ceremonies November 15, 1978, the centennial of the building's completion.
 Various documents enclosed within the stone had been damaged by moisture, although several coins from the era remained intact.
 Officials closed and resealed with stone with 38 new items depicting Michigan's history, people, and lifestyles.
 At the lawn's southeast corner is the Grand Army of the Republic Memorial, a 1924-bronze plaque attached to a boulder as a memorial to American Civil War veterans who fought for the Union.
 Nearby stands another Civil War memorial, the First Michigan Sharpshooters Monument.
 It was dedicated in 1915 and funded by surviving members of the First Michigan Volunteer Sharpshooters regiment.
 The First Regiment Michigan Engineers Monument dedicated in 1912 is located at the opposite corner of the lawn.

 The grounds have several notable trees.
 An Eastern White Pine, the state tree of Michigan, is located at the east front of the building.
-The Dr. Martin Luther King Jr. Tree was planted in memory of the slain leader in 1984 to the north of the Austin Blair Monument.
+The Dr. Martin Luther King Jr. Tree was planted in memory of the slain leader in 1984 to the north of the statue of Austin Blair.
 The oldest tree on the grounds is a catalpa on the southeast lawn present when the Capitol was dedicated in 1873.
 The American Forestry Association has certified this catalpa is the largest living tree of its kind in the United States.
 The most recently dedicated tree is a blue spruce called "the Freedom Tree," planted in 1973 as a memorial to the Vietnam War's missing-in-action and prisoners of war.